ZeMendes17/SIO_ASVS/analysis/report.md

 "Verify that any printable Unicode character, including language neutral characters such as spaces and Emojis are permitted in passwords."

+"Verify that there are no password composition rules limiting the type of characters permitted.
+There should be no requirement for upper or lower case or numbers or special characters. ([C6](https://owasp.org/www-project-proactive-controls/#div-numbering))"

 Passwords are an important part of any application.
 It is important to ensure that the passwords are secure and that they cannot be easily guessed by attackers.
 This is done by enforcing a password policy that ensures that the passwords are secure.

 In our application, we enforce a password policy that ensures that the passwords are secure.
 This is done by using the following code: